cvc5/cvc5/README.md

 * if you are interested in contributing code (for example, a new decision procedure implementation) to the CVC4 project, please contact one of the [project leaders](#project_leaders).
-  We'd be happy to point you to some internals documentation to help you out.
+  We'd be happy to point you to some internal documentation to help you out.

 Thank you for using CVC4!